reesscot/amplify-js-v6-node-esm/README.md

 import pkg from 'aws-amplify/auth';
 const { signIn } = pkg;
 ```

 This would be a regression of the Node ESM module support Amplify JS and UI libraries currently have.
 Also see: https://github.com/aws-amplify/amplify-ui/issues/3155

+The simplest way to fix this issue would be to make sure Node understands which files are ESM compatible by changing their file extension to `mjs`.